NASA: Space stations

-Unleashing commercial space and return to the Moon
+Unleashing commercial space and returning to the Moon

-Following the Space Shuttle Columbia disaster in 2003, President Bush started the Constellation program to smoothly replace the Space Shuttle and expand space exploration beyond low Earth orbit.
-Constellation was intended to use a significant amount of former Space Shuttle equipment and return astronauts to the Moon.
-This program was canceled by the Obama Administration.
-Former astronauts Neil Armstrong, Gene Cernan, and Jim Lovell sent a letter to President Barack Obama to warn him that if the United States did not get new human spaceflight ability, the US risked become a second or third-rate space power.
+In the aftermath of the 2003 Columbia disaster, President Bush introduced the Constellation program, designed to serve as a successor to the Space Shuttle and extend human spaceflight beyond low Earth orbit.
+Constellation sought to heavily leverage existing Shuttle technology and successfully return astronauts to the Moon.
+However, this program was later canceled under the Obama Administration.
+Prominent former astronauts, including Neil Armstrong, Gene Cernan, and Jim Lovell, strongly cautioned President Obama that failing to maintain strong human spaceflight capabilities risked relegating the United States to a second-tier space power.